Megalencephalic leukoencephalopathy with subcortical cysts: Management

 There currently is not a known cure for this disease.
 However, there are treatment options to mitigate the effects of symptoms that come with this disease.
 The drug Carbamazepine is an anticonvulsant drug commonly used to treat seizures and nerve pain.
-A case with a 5-year-old girl indicated the ability of this drug to reduce the effects of seizures linked to this disease.
+A case with a five-year-old girl indicated the ability of this drug to reduce the effects of seizures linked to this disease.

 Epidemiology

-Most of the cases were studied in Turkish families who were part of consanguineous marriages (getting married to relatives or the “same blood”).
+Most of the cases were studied in Turkish families who were part of consanguineous marriages (marrying relatives or the "same blood").
 Nonetheless, Megalencephalic leukoencephalopathy with subcortical cysts does not show genetic heterogeneity which means that there are no mutations in other loci expressing similar phenotypes.

 History

 A series of cases with megalencephalic leukodystrophy were described by the Indian neurologist Bhim Sen Singhal (1933-)in 1991.
 However, it is sometimes referred to as Van der Knaap disease after the Dutch neurologist Marjo van der Knaap who described another series of cases with clinical and radiological features in 1995.